What did you learn?

 The front removal differs from sliding window max: once an index gives a valid answer, it's consumed and removed.

 Negative numbers complicate things.
 Without them, a simple two-pointer approach would work.
 You've solved a hard problem.
-If you understand it, you've mastered monotonic deques.
+If you understand it, you have a solid grasp of monotonic deques.